Media Queries

 @media screen and end

-After all the things you done right don't you dare to ruin responsiveness.
+After all the things you've done right, don't you dare to ruin responsiveness.